- Outdoor Recreation

 - Plan Your Trip

-It’s okay in Big Sky to wear flip flops during the day from May to October while at night using flannel sheets and down quilts.
+In Big Sky, it’s normal to wear flip flops all day and climb into flannel sheets and heavy quilts at night.
 That translates into warm, sunny summer days and cool evenings with star-filled night skies.